lgperrin/Network-Security/Practical-Assesment-1/Solutions.md

 ![alt text](https://github.com/lgperrin/Network-Security/blob/main/Practical-Assesment-1/Images/Captura%20de%20pantalla%202024-02-23%20101902.png)

-**Comments**.
+<ins>**Comments**</ins>.
 From the screenshot we can see there are six unique IPv4 addresses in our `Assessment-1.cap` file along with associated data, such as the number of packets, bytes transmitted and received, and in some cases, additional information like country, city, latitude, longitude, AS number, and organization.
 Interesting facts we can get from this:

 | IP Address       | Description |
 |------------------|-------------|